 All licence applications and OGEL registrations should be made electronically via the ECO’s central online licensing system, SPIRE.

 When making your application, you must attach all necessary documentation, including technical specifications and End User Undertakings.
 See the guide on end-user and consignee undertakings for SIELs and OIELs.

 On SPIRE you can also make a Control List Classification Service or End-User Advice Service request.
 You should note that these are both advisory services only and not licensing.
 For more information about both these services, read the guide about strategic exports: when to request an export licence.

 You need to ensure that you have solid export control systems and procedures in place in terms of record keeping, training and lines of responsibility.

 If a compliance visit finds that you are not complying with the terms of your licence, you could face a penalty.
 Penalties range from de-registration of your licence to fines or even a potential prison term if you do not adhere to your export control obligations.

-ECO training and seminars
+Training and seminars

 Notices to exporters

 To keep informed of changes to licences, legislative amendments and other updates, you can subscribe to our notices to exporters.